Izdrathi/NC-news-backend/README.md

 ## 4. Database connection details

-To ensure correct connection to the database create separate .env files - one for testing purposes and one for development purposes.
+To ensure local connection to the database create separate .env files - one for testing purposes and one for development purposes.
 Testing DB has a fraction of data available to make it easier to run queries and debug.

 ```
 touch .env.test